A “one and done” method to communication just doesn’t cut it today.

 And my own personal lesson is to be more patient.

-The Facebook news feed algorithm is constantly changing, and the reach of pages is declining, weighted more to personal updates from friends.
+The Facebook news feed algorithm is constantly changing, and the reach of pages is declining, weighted more to personal updates, private groups, videos, and messaging.
 As a result, you can’t assume that your entire audience has seen your post or update.

 Know your Customer